nkoiv/mists/README.md

 # mists
 A realtime Roguelike adventure for cs.hel.fi lab courses

 So far you can move around in a procedurally generated dungeon, dodging monsters and burrowing through walls.
-Move around with arrow keys and use space to attack (walls or creatures).
+Move around with arrow keys, wasd or mouse and use space to attack (walls or creatures).
 Clicking a location teleports player there.
-Shift-button toggles monsters to life, esc brings up the main menu.
+Esc brings up the main menu with more commands explained.

 ##Latest stable